On October 22, 2007 President Joachim Chissano

 by the Mo Ibrahim Foundation.

 The Mo Ibrahim Award is twice bigger than the Nobel Prize.
 President Chissano received the inaugural Ibrahim Prize for his achievements in bringing peace, reconciliation, stable democracy and economic progress to his country.
+President Chissano’s Mo Ibrahim Award gave rise to the prestigious Ibrahim Index of African Governance (IIAG).

 1. Safety and Rule of Law;

-2. Participation and Human Rights;
+2. Participation and Human Rights

 3. Sustainable Economic Opportunity;